Best Leverage Ratio for Forex Trading

 What is Leverage Ratio?

-Leverage is the use of borrowed money to build up investments with small amounts invested to take a more serious position in the market for assets of any kind.
-Investors use leverage in an attempt to increase their profits.
+Leverage is the use of borrowed capital to build up investments with small amounts invested to take a more serious position in the market for assets of any kind.
+Investors use leverage in an attempt to increase their returns.
 If successful, the resulting return minus your ownership can far exceed your initial capital.
 If unsuccessful, your losses will be just as great.

 Leverage is integrated into certain financial products, including options and other derivatives.
 Contracts for Difference (CFDs) are well suited for leveraged trading.
 Another definition of leverage refers to the ratio of a company's debt to its equity.